tonywok/tonywok.github.io/_posts/2020-06-09-separating-config-from-runtime.md

 I’ll start with an generic example involving some sort of workflow system involving tasks.
 You can hopefully adapt this to whatever domain you find yourself in.

+Let's imagine we have some sort of task representation in our database.
+Each task record has a name, a status and a role that represents the kind of user that can perform the task.

+Somewhere in our codebase we're likely to have a list that enumerates the various names (or kinds) of tasks that make up our workflows.

 ```ruby
 TASK_NAMES = [
   "enter_data",